-Larry Rossy, the Chairman, is an executive director.
+Larry Rossy, the founder of the Corporation and the Executive Chairman, is an executive director.
 The Board of Directors has adopted a written position description for the Chairman which sets out the Chairman's key responsibilities, including duties related to Board of Directors' meetings, shareholders' meetings, director development and communication with shareholders and regulators.
+No specific position description was adopted for the Executive Chairman since the existing description was already applicable to a Chairman acting as an executive of the Corporation.